Data Engineering Technical Lead

 • Strong troubleshooting skills with a focus on data and code quality assurance.

 If you have an accessibility need, disability, or condition that requires changes to the recruitment process, please include this information in your application.
-We will discuss any reasonable adjustments required.
+We will then discuss any reasonable adjustments required.

 No agencies please.